 As we understand from the latest Galaxy Unpacked Event, the Snapdragon 8 Gen 2 for Galaxy has done well on its Galaxy S23 series phones.
 The same is expected with the upcoming chipset.
 According to a leak, the specially-designed processor is expected to outperform Apple’s A17 Bionic chipset mostly in single-core scores.

 Regarding the evidence, the Twitter conversation suggests the insane performance of the upcoming generation chipset.
 The guy discussed the production process from the companies like TSMC and Samsung.
-In the tweet, it was found that the upcoming Galaxy S24 series, which will likely arrive with “Snapdragon 8 Gen 3 for Galaxy” tuned by Samsung, will possibly beat iPhone 15 Pro‘s Apple’s A17 Bionic chipset with more than 2000 points which is the peak on a smartphone.
+In the tweet, it was found that the upcoming Galaxy S24 series, which will likely arrive with “Snapdragon 8 Gen 3 for Galaxy” tuned by Samsung, will possibly beat iPhone 15 Pro‘s Apple’s A17 Bionic chipset with more than 2000 points, which is the peak on a smartphone.

 Earlier last week, a single-core result of 1930 was obtained for the regular Snapdragon 8 Gen 3, which ultimately kills Apple’s A16 Bionic in both single-core and multi-core scores.
 So, the specially designed Gen 3 Chipset for Galaxy, gaining over 2000 points in the single-core score on Geekbench, is unsurprising.
 The tuned chipsets will likely run on higher CPU and GPU speeds.

-It is too early to speak for the Gen 3 for Galaxy as it is a year away, and we cannot draw any conclusions based on the leaks and rumours.
+It is too early to speak for the Gen 3 for Galaxy as it is a year away, and we cannot draw any conclusions based on the leaks and rumors.
 So, don’t take the news mentioned above with complete assurance.
 Also, It is possible that Qualcomm will choose TSMC or Samsung to develop the chipsets in masses, or else it will probably divide the workload equally.

 What do you think about the chipsets specifically tuned by Samsung?
 Are they worth doing it?
 What differences can you find between the standard chip and the customized chip?
 Let us know in the comments section below.
 We will update the post based on the latest developments, so connect with us.